mediumboat/PropCare/README.md

-# Code repository of PropCare
+# Code repository for PropCare

 This is the implementation of paper "Estimating Propensity for Causality-based Recommendation without Exposure Data".